HCI-UD/XDF-to-CSV/README.md

 CSV files have the same name as the XDF files and are put in the same folder.

 Additionally, the *Use relative timestamps* checkbox allows you to standardize the timestamps for the files with the first timestamp, so they are in a more reasonable range.
+This standardizes the streams in each of the files to use the minimum timestamp used in that file.

 ## Planned Changes
-Currently the timestamps are standardized for each strean, but in the future, this will be changed to standardize across all streams in each file.
+All planned changes have been implemented.
+In the future, there will be more changes, bug fixes, etc.